anggelomos/tickthon/README.md

 - recurrent_id: Optional[str], default: ""

 ## Environment variables
-- TT_user: Ticktick username
+- TT_USER: Ticktick username
-- TT_pass: Ticktick password
+- TT_PASS: Ticktick password
 - TICKTICK_IDS: This variable should be a json string with the following keys:

 for example: